 The proposed improvements located within the shoreline jurisdiction are entirely consistent with applicable Regulations and Policies appropriate to the shoreline designation (Marine, Natural) and the type of development activity (storm water facilities) at the Property.
-No variances from the bulk and dimensional standards are requested.
-The proposed activity is a necessary component of the proposed project, and is clearly consistent with the overall goals, objectives and intent of the SMP, and the State Act.
+No variances from the bulk and dimensional standards are required.
+The proposed activity is a necessary component of the proposed project, and is clearly consistent with the overall goals, objectives, and intent of the SMP, and the State Act.
 Specifically, the project improvements within the shoreline jurisdiction are consistent with:

-• The applicable General Goals and Policies identified in Section BMC 22.02,
+- The applicable General Goals and Policies identified in Section BMC 22.02, - The applicable Sections of BMC 22.03.030.A.2.a-h, which identifies the

-- The applicable Sections of BMC 22.03.030.A.2.a-h, which identifies the Management Policies for shoreline reaches with a Natural designation, - BMC 22.04, Shorelines of Statewide Significance (as discussed below), - The applicable General Policies in BMC 22.08, which regulate specific types of development activity, including BMC 22.08.210, which regulates storm water facilities within the shoreline jurisdiction.
-The project as designed is consistent with the applicable storm water facility Policies and Regulations in Section .210 A and B. This includes, by reference, compliance with applicable shoreline modification/stabilization Policies and Regulations in BMC 22.08.120, water quality, stormwater, and non-point pollution Policies and Regulations in BMC 22.08.110, and applicable shoreline buffer Policies and Regulations in BMC 22.08.010, - The Regulation in Section 22.08.010.B.4.g, which specifically authorizes the construction of storm water conveyance and outfall facilities within shoreline buffers, subject to certain requirements. - The applicable residential Policies in Section 090.A 1-9, and the applicable residential Regulations in 090.B 1-11. - 3.
+Management Policies for shoreline reaches with a Natural designation,

+- BMC 22.04, Shorelines of Statewide Significance (as discussed below), - The applicable General Policies in BMC 22.08, which regulate specific types of development activity, including BMC 22.08.210, which regulates storm water facilities within the shoreline jurisdiction.
+The project as designed is consistent with the applicable storm water facility Policies and Regulations in Section .210 A and B. This includes, by reference, compliance with applicable shoreline modification/stabilization Policies and Regulations in BMC 22.08.120, water quality, stormwater, and non-point pollution Policies and Regulations in BMC 22.08.110 (specifically policy .110.A.1.e, regulating drainage to or over shoreline bluffs or steep banks; the project design routes the conveyance pipes around the bluffs and steep banks), and applicable shoreline buffer Policies and Regulations in BMC 22.08.010. - The Regulation in Section 22.08.010.B.4.g, which specifically authorizes the construction of storm water conveyance and outfall facilities within shoreline buffers, subject to certain requirements. - The applicable residential Policies in Section 090.A 1-9, and the applicable residential Regulations in 090.B 1-11. - 3.
 For projects located on shorelines of statewide significance, the policies of Chapter 22.04 BMC shall be also be adhered to.